Learn about gardening and experience life at a non-profit charitable farm in Ft Bragg, USA

 As mentioned before there is much to do in this area.
 Museums, forest, coast, ocean, harbor, kayaking, swimming, canoeing, community events abound.
 The inexpensive MTA bus travels around Ft Bragg and points around, connecting to San Francisco and beyond.
 We are 2 miles from Ft Bragg town and that could be biked, or we visit town by car and give rides.

-Our internet accessibility is with our personal cellular "hotspot".
-The town is close and has many ways to access the internet.
+The town is close and has many ways to access the internet and shops.
 Lucy's Laundry is in town near a little natural food store and has wifi.
 We have a great "solar dryer" set-up.
 Library in town is also available with printers, internet, and much more that the books.

 We would like people to communicate compassionately, directly and honestly with each other.
 Beautifying our surrounding, respecting soil, air, plants, animals and humans is important to us.
 Quiet times between 10pm and 8am are appreciated.
 Sundays are "no motor" days on the farm.

-The farm is looking to attract residents who want to actively work toward greater sustainability and environmental healing.
-This goes beyond the Workaway program but may be something to consider if you are a couple with skills and a desire to settle down and use them.
+The farm is open to the possibility that some long term stays could lead to residents who want to actively work toward greater sustainability and environmental healing from a farm that has what it takes to make it possible..
+This may be something to consider if you are someone or a couple with leadership and farm skills and a desire to settle down and use them.

 • A little more information